Topic "Children's Health" in Dari - total 138 documentsTitle: A guide for faith communities on the reportable conduct scheme

 Title: Getting ready for school - understanding health and health services: an Afghan community video

 Summary: This chapter titled "Getting ready for school" is one of 6 chapters developed with and for the Afghan community.
-The 6 chapters aim to: improve the health literacy of viewers, improve appropriate utilisation of health services and in effect improve health.
+The 6 chapters aim to: improve the health literacy of viewers, improve appropriate utilisation of health services and improve health.
 This particular chapter provides information on child health, development and child services.
-These include: maternal and child health services; general practice clinics; and kindergartens, playgroups and mothers groups
+These include: maternal and child health services; general practice clinics; kindergartens, playgroups and mothers groups.

 Title: Getting your child to eat breakfast

 Summary: Need breakfast ideas for kids?
 Our guide to getting kids to eat breakfast has healthy breakfast ideas and explains why breakfast is important for kids.

 Summary: A guide to good sleep habits for children, teenagers and adults.
 Tips for getting to sleep, staying asleep and getting enough sleep.